MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-overview.md

 ---
 # Materialized views (preview)

 [Materialized views](../../query/materializedviewfunction.md) expose an *aggregation* query over a source table.
 Materialized views always return an up-to-date result of the aggregation query (always fresh).
-[Querying a materialized view](#materialized-views-queries) is more performant than running the aggregation directly over the source table.
+[Querying a materialized view](#materialized-views-queries), which is a one-time data grooming process, is more performant than running the aggregation directly over the source table, which is work performed each query.

 > [!NOTE]
 > Materialized views have some [limitations](#limitations-on-creating-materialized-views), and are not guaranteed to work well for all scenarios.
 Review the [performance considerations](#performance-considerations) before working with the feature.

-The following commands are related to materialized views:
+Use the following commands to manage materialized views:
 * [.create materialized-view](materialized-view-create.md)
 * [.alter materialized-view](materialized-view-alter.md)
 * [.drop materialized-view](materialized-view-drop.md)
 * [.disable | .enable materialized-view](materialized-view-enable-disable.md)
 * [.show materialized-views commands](materialized-view-show-commands.md)

-## Advantages
+## Why use materialized views?

+By investing resources (data storage, background CPU cycles) for materialized views of commonly-used aggregations, you get the following benefits:

-* **Performance improvement:** Querying a materialized view should perform better than querying the source table for the same aggregation function(s).
+* **Performance improvement:** Querying a materialized view commonly performs better than querying the source table for the same aggregation function(s).

 * **Freshness:** A materialized view query always returns the most up-to-date results, independent of when materialization last took place.
 The query combines the materialized part of the view with the records in the source table, which haven't yet been materialized (the `delta` part), always providing the most up-to-date results.